MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

     :::image type="content" source="media/search-dialog.png" alt-text="Add action to Power Virtual Agents topic":::

 2. Remove the filter question node.
-More information on filters, see [Work with filters](#work-with-filters).
+More information: [Work with filters](#work-with-filters).

 3. Update the message node with the output from the action and select **Save**.